Kigzag/kigzag-docs-dep/src/consumers.md

 ---
 label: Consumers
 icon: sync
+order: 500
 ---

-This protocol is for **Creators, Communities, Fans, Followers, Traders, Investors and many more**
+This protocol is for **Creators, Communities, Fans, Followers, Traders, Investors and many more.**

 ### Creator's Dilemma:
 On social media platforms, creators' work hard to create content and put it for free to earn likes and comments.
 Some platforms pay but they take a considerable cut from creators.